Ribosome-rbx/Motion-Matching-for-Human-Skeleton/README.md

 ### External Terrain Object Loading
-To run motion matching with different terrains, open the "Ground" hidden menu.
-Select from the drop down menu of "Terrain".
+To run motion matching with different terrains, open the `Ground` hidden menu.
+Select from the drop down menu of `Show Terrain`.

 ## Example Demos
 Basic Square terrain